liquibase/gradle-liquibase-plugin/doc/usage.md

 ### 2. Setting up the classpath

-The plugin will need to be able to find Liquibase on the classpath when it runs a task, and Liquibase will need to be able to find database drivers, changelog parsers, etc. in the classpath.
-This is done by adding `liquibaseRuntime` dependencies to the `dependencies` block in the `build.gradle` file.
+The plugin will need to be able to find Liquibase on the classpath when it is applied, and again when it runs a task.
+At apply time, the plugin needs to be able to see Liquibase itself.
+At execution time, Liquibase will need to be able to find database drivers, changelog parsers, etc. in the classpath. this is done by adding Liquibase to `buildscript` dependencies, as well as one or more `liquibaseRuntime` dependencies to the `dependencies` block in the `build.gradle` file.
 At a minimum, you'll need to include Liquibase itself along with a database driver.
 Liquibase 4.4.0+ also requires the picocli library.
 We also recommend including the [Liquibase Groovy DSL](https://github.com/liquibase/liquibase-groovy-dsl) which parses changelogs written in an elegant Groovy DSL instead of hurtful XML.
 An example of `liquibaseRuntime` entries is
 below: